xushige/Deformable-Convolution-in-HAR/README.md

 </div>
 <br />

-### Here shows the simplfied TRAIN process on benchmark public datasets.
+### Here shows the model architecture and the simplfied TRAIN process on benchmark public datasets.
 Thanks for pointing out improper!
 ### Requirements in this work
 1. Python 3.8.10
 2. PyTorch 1.8.2 + cu111